 I remember running down a hallway and bursting through the double doors of a closed conference room to tell all the Redfin bigshots the big news.
 Our dignified compliance manager, Mary Black, flushed with an unholy glow, had somehow gotten there ahead of me.

-And now, hardly a week later, Redfin has shipped a new version of its site that lets Boston consumers use Redfin the way everyone else does: without having to register your name or email address.
+And now, hardly a week later, Redfin has shipped a new version of its site that lets Boston real estate consumers use Redfin the way everyone else does: without having to register your name or email address.
 This means consumers can get all the information about Boston-area homes for sale without wondering when a real estate agent will call, or getting buried in spam.

 Why Registration Is a Big Deal